LambdaGeo/rwh-ptbr/cap06.md

 #### Making an instance with a type synonym

 The Haskell 98 standard does not allow us to write an instance of the following form, even though it seems perfectly reasonable.
-[No comments](comment: add)

 ```haskell
 -- arquivo: src/SimpleJSON.hs